-- (1) Batch Processor.
+Figure 3: The Tools Menu - (1) Batch Processor.
 Uploads handle records contained in a batch file. - (2) Console.
-Displays the communication between the computer you are on and the handle servers. - (3) Home/Unhome Prefix.
+Displays the communication between the handle client and the handle servers. - (3) Home/Unhome Prefix.
 Tells servers in a site that they are (or no longer are) responsible for resolving handles with a given prefix.
 (See Homing/Unhoming a Prefix.) - (4) Checkpoint a Handle Server.
-Makes a back up of the supplied handle server. - (5) List Handles.
-Lists all the handles associated with a supplied handle.

-File Tools

-Batch Processor Handle Tool 2.0

-Home/Unhome Prefix Lookup

-Checkpoint a Handle Server List Handles Delete 300 : 0.NA/cnri.test.kevin

-Figure 3: The Tools Menu

-3. Console

-The console records the interaction between the Handle Tool and the handle servers it contacts.

-Using the Console Window

-The Console window can be opened at the time the Handle Tool is launched, and moved to the side of the desktop (see Figure 4).
-Use the Console to view the communication between the computer you are using and the Handle System.
+Sends a message to a handle server indicating that it should checkpoint its storage to prepare for backup.
+This is no longer used with typical v8 handle servers.
+See the Handle Technical Manual for details. - (5) List Handles.
+Lists all the handles associated with a supplied handle prefix. - (6) Query Specific Site.
+Send all requests directly to a specified site.
+See Section 13.
+3 Console The console records the interaction between the Handle Tool and the handle servers it contacts.
+Using the Console Window The Console window can be opened at the time the Handle Tool is launched, and moved to the side of the desktop (see Figure 4).
+Use the Console to view the communication between the computer you are using and handle servers.
 You will also see general diagnostic and log messages displayed in the console.

-Figure 4: Console

-The Console displays all client requests sent to the server (including the IP address of the server) and all responses received from the server, and will maintain the list until the Handle Tool is quit.
+Figure 4: Console The Console displays all client requests sent to the server (including the IP address of the server) and all responses received from the server, and will maintain the list until the Handle Tool is quit.
 The contents of the window can be cleared at any time by clicking the Clear button, or saved to a desktop file for analysis by clicking the Save button.
 Error messages should be saved for troubleshooting.
 Dismiss closes the window.

-4. Authentication

-You must have an administrative handle to use for authentication in order to administer handles.
-When authenticating yourself you will be providing the following information:

-- (1) Your admin handle (which is usually your prefix handle) and the index of your public key value within that handle; or, some organizations use individual handles with passwords. - (2) Your private key.
-Note: your private and secret key will never be sent over the Internet by the Handle System.
-You only need to provide this to the Handle System client software so that it can prove to any handle server that you have this information.

-The owner of a prefix under which you are administering handles (the part of the handle before the slash) will have given you permission to create handles under that prefix by adding your administrator handle, and the index for your key value, to a list of administrators who have permission to create handles under that prefix.

-When you send a "create handle" request to the Handle System, the server will verify that you are the individual identified by the administrator handle (i.e., your private key matches your public key, or you enter the correct password (secret key)) before the requested handle is created.
+4 Authentication You must have an administrative handle to use for authentication in order to administer handles.
+When authenticating yourself you will be providing the following information: - (1) Your admin handle (which is usually your prefix handle) and the index of your public key value within that handle; or, some organizations use individual handles with passwords. - (2) Your private key.
+Note: your private and secret key will never be sent over the Internet by the Handle.Net software.
+You only need to provide this to the Handle Tool client software so that it can prove to any handle server that you have this information.
+The organization allotted a prefix under which you are administering handles (the part of the handle before the slash) will have given you permission to create handles under that prefix by adding your administrator handle, and the index for your key value, to a list of administrators who have permission to create handles under that prefix.
+When you send a "create handle" request to a handle server, the server will verify that you are the individual identified by the administrator handle (i.e., your private key matches your public key, or you enter the correct password (secret key)) before the requested handle is created.
+Administrator Authentication Select Authenticate from the File menu, or click Authenticate on the Default Window to display the Handle Authentication Window (see Figure 5 below).

-Administrator Authentication

-Select Authenticate from the File menu, or click Authenticate on the Default Window to display the Handle Authentication Window (see Figure 5 below).

-00 Handle Authenticatio on

-Your ID: 123/abcd 300

-Key Type: Public/Private Key \$

-Your Key: admpriv.bin Select Key File

-Cancel OK